Volume Preserving Willmore Flow in a Generalized Cahn-Hilliard Flow: Introduction

 \section{Introduction}

-Phase field models offer a versatile framework for describing the evolution of interfaces in complex systems, with applications in material science, fluid dynamics, and biological membranes.
-These models capture the dynamics of phase transitions through a continuous field that smoothly varies between phases, enabling the modeling of intricate interfacial phenomena without explicitly tracking the interface position.
-A seminal contribution to this field is the Cahn-Hilliard model, introduced in \cite{cahn1958free, cahn1961spinodal}, which describes phase separation in binary systems.
-For a detailed mathematical review of this model, see \cite{fife2000models}.

-In this article, we consider the generalized Cahn-Hilliard model.
-On a periodic domain $\Omega \subset \mathbb{R}^N$, the free energy is expressed in terms of the phase variable $u$.
-Precisely, the free energy functional, denoted as $\mathcal F$, in the context of generalized Cahn-Hilliard, see \cite{du2004phase,du2009energetic,colli2012phase}, is defined as:
+In this article, we consider a generalized Cahn-Hilliard model. {On a periodic domain $\Omega \subset \mathbb{R}^N$, the free energy is expressed in terms of the phase variable $u$.} Precisely, the free energy functional, denoted as $\mathcal F$, in the context of generalized Cahn-Hilliard, see \cite{du2004phase,du2009energetic,colli2012phase}, is defined as:

-Here, $\varepsilon \ll 1$ is a small parameter controlling the thickness of the sharp(single layer) interface $\Gamma$ between different phases; $ W(u)$ is a double-well potential, with local minima at $b_-$ (pure solvent phase) and $b_+$ (pure oil phase), it satisfies
+Here, $\varepsilon \ll 1$ is a small parameter controlling the thickness of the sharp(single layer) interface $\Gamma$ between different phases; $ W(u)$ is a double-well potential, with local minima at $b_-$ (pure solvent phase) and $b_+$ (pure oil phase), it is symmetric with respect to $u=(b_++b_-)/2$ and satisfies

-Without loss of generality we take $b_\pm=\pm1$ in this article.
-This energy describes the interface Canham-Helfrich bending energy and helps enforce smooth but sharp transitions between phases, see \cite{du2004phase} for instance.
+Without loss of generality, we take $b_\pm=\pm1$ in this article.
+This energy describes the Canham-Helfrich bending interfacial energy and helps enforce smooth but sharp transitions between phases; see \cite{du2004phase} for instance.
 Let $H$ be the mean curvature of the interface, then the Canham-Helfrich bending energy, \cite{canham1970minimum,helfrich1973elastic}, is defined by

 subject to prescribed volume and surface area.
-The Canham-Helfrich model serves as a fundamental tool in both and theoretical and applied studies of membrane biophysics, offering a framework to predict and analyze the complex behaviors of cellular membranes, see \cite{seifert1997configurations}.
+The Canham-Helfrich model serves as a fundamental tool in both theoretical and applied studies of membrane biophysics, offering a framework to predict and analyze the complex behaviors of cellular membranes, see \cite{seifert1997configurations}.
 We would like to mention the generalized Cahn-Hilliard model is comparable to the functionalized Cahn-Hilliard model, where the interfaces form bilayers; see, for example, \cite{promislow2009pem, dai2013geometric, kraitzman2015overview, chen2023curve}.